Samuel-2626/project_nesa/readme.md

 ![Question 6](https://imgur.com/QwgsthC.png)

-Futhermore, you can answer a particular question, just once as well as upvote, downvote, edit, and delete answer.
-You can also accept a particular answer if you deemed it to be the most suitable for your particular question: a green check mark will be visible on accepted answers.
+Futhermore, you can answer a particular question, just once as well as `upvote`, `downvote`, `edit`, and `delete` answer.
+You can also `accept` a particular answer if you deemed it to be the most suitable for your particular question: a `green check mark` will be visible on accepted answers.

 ![Question 7](https://imgur.com/uZLF9fV.png)